PrefectHQ/prefect/docs/concepts/schedules.md

 #### Locating the **Schedules** section

 The **Schedules** section appears in the sidebar on the right side of the page on wider displays.
-On narrow displays, it appears on the **Details** tab of the page.
+On narrower displays, it appears on the **Details** tab of the page.

 #### Adding a schedule